Royal Mail Materials Handling Containerisation Update & Christmas Arrangements 2020 – Health & Safety Aspects

 Last year RM purchased 1m trays which stayed in the system.
-Royal Mail has purchased an additional 700,000 trays this year and all will be released from stores and delivered directly from suppliers during October, November and December.
+Letter decline has meant Royal Mail has purchased an additional 600,000 trays this year as demand is no longer as high, these are already in production and will be delivered directly from suppliers during November and December.

 2.5 million new blue bags for international dispatches have been purchased this year and will be fed into Mail Centers via direct delivery in November ready for the DSL Operation.

-This year Royal Mail has again faced an increased requirement from bulk customers to accept and process palletized loads, including shrink/stretch wrapped palletized traffic.
-The SSoWs have therefore been reviewed to ensure sufficient up to date information and instruction is available to allow Offices and managers to control safety risks for the specific tasks and ensure the correct work methods are adopted and materials handling equipment deployed for this increasing area of work to ensure it can be completed safely.
+This year Royal Mail has again faced an increased requirement from bulk customers to accept and process palletised loads, including shrink/stretch wrapped palletised traffic and Cardboard Pallet Boxes from Amazon known as Gaylords.
+The SSoWs have therefore been reviewed to ensure sufficient up to date information and instruction is available to allow Offices and managers to control safety risks for the specific tasks and ensure the correct work methods are adopted and materials handling equipment is deployed for this increasing area of work to ensure it can be completed safely.
 The new, updated SSoW and associated, embedded SSoWs are attached.
 This includes embedded documents – Pallet Truck SSoW, DDT SSoW, Palletising of Trays SSoW, and Manual Handling SSoW.
 (See Attachment).

-To ensure we keep our sites safe and clear throughout our busiest time of year with the largest volume of containers within the network, Delivery Offices are to ensure that MHE repatriations are presented in the agreed locations and fully nested and consolidated in line with the York SSoW and identified on the offices Yard Risk Assessment.
-This will ensure we not only avoid congestion and potential safety issues but will also ensure we can maintain supply of our customers so that we can deliver a fantastic service.
+To ensure sites are safe and clear throughout our busiest time of year with the largest volume of containers within the network, Delivery Offices are to ensure that Container repatriations regularly take place and are returned to the agreed locations.
+Repatriated Yorks should be fully nested and consolidated in line with the York SSoW as well as being identified on the Office’s Yard Risk Assessment.
+This will ensure congestion and potential safety issues are avoided as well as ensuring Royal Mail can maintain York Container supplies to customers in order to deliver a good quality service.

-We encourage our members and local WSR/ASRs to report container volume issues within their respective Delivery Offices to email@example.com so that they can assist in site clearances and ensure we support the operation and customer requirements.
+We would encourage ASRs, WSR and IR Reps to report any excessive build up York Containers within their respective Delivery Offices to email@example.com so that they can assist in site clearances and ensure safety and support for the operation and customer requirements.

 All damaged containers must be withdrawn and repaired before being brought back into service.
 The following instructions relate to the repair of the individual containers: